material-components/material-components-web/docs/architecture.md

 # MDC-Web Architecture Overview

 The following is an outline of the MDC-Web architecture.
 Many of the architectural decisions we made were in response to the problems and feedback the team has received around Material Design Lite (MDL), the predecessor to MDC-Web.
 The goals of the MDC-Web architecture are to not only provide an easy way to provide a material UI for static websites, but for _dynamic websites and frameworks as well_.
-Essentially, _the goal of MDC-Web is to be the canonical material design implementation for the web platform_.
+Essentially, _the goal of MDC-Web is to be the canonical Material Design implementation for the web platform_.
 We want MDC-Web to be:

-* Accurate to the [material design spec](https://material.google.com/) with the highest possible fidelity, with graceful degradation in situations where this cannot be achieved.
+* Accurate to the [Material Design guidelines](https://material.io/guidelines/) with the highest possible fidelity, with graceful degradation in situations where this cannot be achieved.
 * Plug-and-play for people who just want to add styles to a static site, just like [Material Design Lite](https://getmdl.io).
 * Modular and un-invasive for developers who want to create more complex, dynamic sites using Material Design.
 * Easy to integrate into third-party libraries and frameworks, with minimal duplication of effort.
-There should not be N different material design implementations for N different frameworks.
-We strive for _one_ universal implementation across the web, and want to facilitate library developers who want material design components for their frameworks.
+There should not be N different Material Design implementations for N different frameworks.
+We strive for _one_ universal implementation across the web, and want to facilitate library developers who want Material Design components for their frameworks.

 ## No automatic DOM traversal and rendering